fagan2888/COMSW4111_S20_Introduction_to_Databases/README.md

-# COMSW4111_S20_Introduction_to_Databases

 ## Overview

-This is the repository for [COMS W4111 -- Introduction to Databases, sections 02, H02 and C02](https://www.cs.columbia.edu/education/courses/course/COMSW4111-2/26942/) for the spring semester, 2020.
+This is the project page and repository for [COMS W4111 -- Introduction to Databases, sections 02, H02 and C02](https://www.cs.columbia.edu/education/courses/course/COMSW4111-2/26942/) for the spring semester, 2020.

 ## Textbook and Course Material

 Databases is a broad and rapidly evolving area.
 The foundational concepts are mature and stable.
 The _recommended_ textbook for the course is _Database System Concepts, 7th Edition_ (by Abraham Silberschatz), ISBN: 978-0078022159.
 The textbook is very strongly recommended, and most of the course material will come from textbook material.

 The [book's website](https://www.db-book.com/db7/) contains a lot of material, including lecture slides, database examples, study questions, ...